Board of Directors

 Sara Johnson, Ph.D., LCSW

-is a Licensed Clinical Social Worker with over 10 years of clinical and administrative experience.
+Sara Johnson is a Licensed Clinical Social Worker with over 15 years of clinical and administrative experience.
 She has worked with children, adolescents, and adults in a variety of settings including: a child welfare agency, a therapeutic day school, a substance abuse program, and outpatient counseling centers.
 Dr. Johnson also has extensive experience coordinating and evaluating services for children and families in the foster care system, as well as providing supportive services to individuals with special needs and disabilities.
 Dr. Johnson received her MSW and Ph.D. from the School of Social Work at Loyola University Chicago where she has served as an adjunct faculty member.
-Currently, she is the Director of Training and Professional Development at Smart Love Family Services.
-In addition, she serves as the School Counselor for the Natalie G. Heineman Smart Love Preschool.